-One of the most important parts of any structure is its foundation.
+The subfloor is one of the most important parts of any structure.
 It supports the entire structure, including the roof, interior walls, and finished floors.
 Floors also hold weight and support everything above them.
 Therefore, they must be strong enough to carry the load of whatever is placed upon them.

 What is a subfloor?